patricksrobertson/dotfiles/README.markdown

 After you have linked the files you will want to run BundleInstall from vim.
 Open up vim and type

     :BundleInstall

+##Troubleshooting

+If your .vimrc does not appear to be loading and/or you are getting error messages about Bundle/Vundle or Pathogen try:

+1. `mv ~/.vim ~/.vim.bak.1`
+2. `ln -s ~/.dotfiles/vim ~/.vim` (assuming you cloned into `~/.dotfiles`)

+Then try :BundleInstall

 ## Acknowledgements